aniket-bera/NepaliWordCounter/README.md

 ## Contact

-For any questions or suggestions, please reach out to aniketbera.ab@gmail.com .
+For any questions or suggestions, please reach out to [aniketbera.ab@gmail.com](mailto:aniketbera.ab@gmail.com).

 ---

+Thank you for using NepaliWordCounter!
+We hope it helps you analyze your Nepali text data effectively.